rpy2/rpy2-r6/doc/index.rst

 to reflect the R class definition from the `ClassFactoryGenerator` instance.

-The use of a constructor method `new` is not the most common way to instanciate objects in python though, so we made our method `new` something a little unconventional: it is a nested class.
-Since the attribute is a class, it can be bound to a symbol for that class.
-For example:
+The method `new` is a factory:

 .. testcode:: first_example

-   Range = range_factory.new
+   myrange = range_factory.new

+The underlying class is:

+.. testcode:: first_example

-   myrange = Range()
+   Range = range_factory.__R6CLASS__

-The lineage (inheritance tree) for the Python class `Range` is dynamically generated to match the one for the R R6 class definition.
+The lineage (inheritance tree) for the Python class `Range` is dynamically generated to match the one for the R6 class definition in R.

 .. doctest:: first_example